 The Fund may acquire debt instruments in the secondary market for less than their face amount.
 The amount of such discount generally will be treated as "market discount" for U.S. federal income tax purposes.
-Accrued market discount is reported as income when, and to the extent that, any payment of principal of the debt instrument is made, unless the Fund elects to include accrued market discount may have to be included in income each month as if the debt instrument were assured of ultimately being collected in full.
+Accrued market discount is reported as income when, and to the extent that, any payment of principal of the debt instrument is made, unless the Fund elects to include accrued market discount in income as it accrues.
+Principal payments on certain debt instruments may be made monthly, and consequently accrued market discount may have to be included in income each month as if the debt instrument were assured of ultimately being collected in full.
 If the Fund collects less on the debt instrument than the Fund's purchase price plus the market discount the Fund had previously reported as income, the Fund may not be able to benefit from any offsetting loss deductions.